 In music, the ‘musical alphabet’ is the chromatic scale, and notes can be extracted from it to create other scales which can then be used to create musical ideas in the form of melody (single notes) or harmony (chords).

 There are many different types of scales, and within each category of scale, different subcategories exist.
-We can break them into the following categories:
+We can break them into the following based on the notes included in the scale:

 |Scale name||Notes per octave|

-Most of the scales relevant to guitarists consist of between 5 (Pentatonic) and 8 (Octonic) notes, with 7 (Heptatonic) being the most commonly used.
-For example, both the major and minor scales are Heptonic.
+Most of the scales relevant to guitarists consist of between 5 (Pentatonic) and 7 (Heptatonic).
+For example, both the major and minor scales are heptonic, while the pentatonic minor and major scales consist of 5 notes.
+8 (Octonic) note scales are also used, however mostly in jazz.

-Diatonic scales refer to the construction of a specific type of scale rather than as a scale itself.
+Diatonic scales (not to be confused with ditonic) refer to the construction of a specific type of scale rather the amount of notes included within it.

 Step Patterns and Formulas

-We can read scales in one of two ways, either by the step pattern or by the scale formula.
+We can construct and understand how scales are constructed in one of two ways, either by the step pattern or by the scale formula.

 Step patterns refer to the order of whole and half steps in a given scale, written as ‘W’ for whole step and ‘H’ for half step.
 As guitarists we can think of steps as frets e.g. a half step is equal to 1 fret, a whole step is equal to 2 frets.

-A practical example of this is the major scale which is as follows:
+A practical example of this is the major scale again, which is as follows:

 For instance the A major scale consists of the following steps (repeating on the A an octave higher):